Saranac Lake, New York: Iroquoi

+Edward Livingston Trudeau

 In 1876, Dr. Edward Livingston Trudeau arrived from New York City to treat his tuberculosis (TB) by a stay in the mountains.
 There was no medical treatment other than rest and nutrition at the time, and the disease was often fatal.
 Dry, cold air was considered to be good for patients, and sanitariums were also founded in European mountain resorts.
 Trudeau discovered that the fresh air and dry, alpine climate improved his health.
 In 1884, he founded his Adirondack Cottage Sanitarium, starting with a small cottage, called "Little Red".
 Two sisters from New York City who suffered from TB became the first patients.
 Little Red, the first "cure cottage", was built on a small patch of land on the north side of Mount Pisgah.
 The plot had been purchased for Trudeau by several of his hunting guides.

 As more patients visited the region, including author Robert Louis Stevenson in 1887, Trudeau's fame grew.
 Soon, the sanitarium had grown to such size that it was entitled to its own post office, which delivered mail to the many patients.
 The Trudeau Institute, an independent medical research center, developed from Trudeau's work for the sanitarium.
 In 1964, the Trudeau Institute began researching the functions of the immune system and how it guards against many infectious diseases, including tuberculosis.